Research and Academic Affairs

 Driving Our Strategic Vision for Research

-Research & Academic Affairs (R&AA) is headed by the Interim Chief Academic Officer (CAO), Jeffrey Saffitz, MD, PhD.
+Research & Academic Affairs (R&AA) is headed by the Chief Academic Officer (CAO), Gyongyi Szabo, MD, PhD.
 The CAO drives the strategic vision for research at the medical center.

 The CAO's office supports strategic research recruitment to the medical center, facilitates research philanthropy, and provides pilot grant funding for junior faculty and innovative research.
 The CAO also serves as the Harvard Faculty Dean for Academic Programs at BIDMC.

 R&AA consists of two departments:

 - Medical Education, led by the Vice President of Education, Richard Schwartzstein, MD; and

 - Research Operations, managed by the Vice President of Research Operations, Randall Mason, MBA, who also serves as the Institutional Official (IO) for both animal and human subjects research, as well as the institution's Research Integrity Officer (RIO).